 In ancient Ephesus, it was believed that flesh and muscles connected the spirit (psykhei) to the world of the living and prevented ghosts from entering.
 Cremation is a method used to quickly destroy flesh and muscle, thus releasing the spirit.
 The ashes and bones left over from the cremated corpse were placed in ceramic containers called urns, and this container was buried in the ground with the gifts of the dead.
 Both the burning process and the necropolises were done in the pits reserved for this work.

-In cases where the body integrity of the dead was preserved, tomb types such as sarcophagi, cist graves, pithoi, tile graves and simple earthen graves could be used.
+In cases where the body integrity of the dead was preserved, tomb types such as sarcophagi, cist graves, pithoi, tile graves, and simple earthen graves could be used.
 The fact that there are so many different types of tombs in Ephesus, which has more or less the same cultural characteristics and beliefs, is explained by the differences in traditions and economic situation.

-The head of Medusa was depicted on the sarcophagi of the Ephesians, in order to ensure that the tomb robbers did not damage the sarcophagus, and the names of the deceased Ephesian and his mother were written on the inscription plate called tabula ansata.
+The head of Medusa was depicted on the sarcophagi of the Ephesians in order to ensure that the tomb robbers did not damage the sarcophagus, and the names of the deceased Ephesian and his mother were written on the inscription plate called the tabula ansata.
 In addition, the motif indicating the profession of the deceased Ephesian was depicted on one or both sides of the tabula ansata.

 If the deceased was an Ephesian soldier, a shield and a spear would be depicted on the sarcophagus, and if the deceased was an Ephesian theater artist, a theater mask would be depicted on the sarcophagus.

-After that, the Ephesians would return to the house of the dead, the dead owners would wash and eat together. (perideipnon) On the next day, the dead house was thoroughly washed with water.
+After that, the Ephesians would return to the house of the dead, and the dead owners would wash and eat together. (perideipnon) On the next day, the dead house was thoroughly washed with water.

-The funeral home was smoked all day, all day.(Sage incense, Lavender incense, Laurel incense, peppermint incense, clove incense, lily incense, rose incense).Peppermint incense was used.
-Because mint was used in ancient Ephesus as a favorite fragrance of Hades, the god of the Underworld.
-It was burned with frankincense oil obtained from the log tree in incense.
+The funeral home had been smoking all day.(Sage incense, Lavender incense, Laurel incense, Peppermint incense, Clove incense, Lily incense, Rose incense).Peppermint incense was used.
+Because mint was used in ancient Ephesus as a favorite fragrance of Hades, the god of the underworld.
+It was burned with frankincense oil obtained from the tree in incense.
 This oil was used extensively in churches during the Christian era.

 This money was for the crossing of the river Styks (the river of hell), which must be crossed on the way to the afterlife.
-Nine days after the burial of the Ephesian dead, the days of mourning were considered to have ended and his property was shared by his heirs.
+Nine days after the burial of the Ephesian dead, the days of mourning were considered to have ended, and his property was shared by his heirs.